You probably saw this crazy story about a grape stuck in a kid’s throat that went viral recently. (Good news: He’s OK!)

 How to Reduce Choking Risk

-When you’re packing a lunch and not able to supervise your child, pre-cut foods to help minimize risk.
+When you’re packing a lunch for your toddler and are not able to supervise your child, pre-cut foods will help to minimize the risk of choking.
 Be sure caregivers recognize the signs of choking and know how to handle these situations, as well!